leobudima/elogii-blog/content/how-to-choose-vehicle-route-optimization-software.md

 What makes vehicle route optimization unique is that it's tailored to vehicle management.

-The software allows you to plan routes with multiple stops for multiple vehicles and fleets, but also to:
+The software allows you to plan routes by [**mapping multiple delivery stops**](https://elogii.com/blog/mapping-multiple-delivery-stops/ "mapping multiple delivery stops") for multiple vehicles and fleets, but also to:

 * Assign tasks to specific vehicles
 * Track and monitor progress